jamesleiner/jamesleiner.github.io/_pages/about.md

 * B.A. in Mathematics and Economics, University of Chicago, 2013

 # Publications and Preprints
-* [Data blurring: sample splitting a single sample](http://arxiv.org/abs/2112.11079) (with Boyan Duan, Larry Wasserman, and Aaditya Ramdas)
+* [Data fission: splitting a single data point](http://arxiv.org/abs/2112.11079) (with Boyan Duan, Larry Wasserman, and Aaditya Ramdas)